jonathanvevance/basketball_scoring_detection/README.md

 - [] Interactive video player in the web application.
 - [] Inference speedup using TensorRT on GPU and Intel OpenVino on Intel CPU.

-See the [open issues](https://github.com/jonathanvevance/basketall_scoring_detection/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#top">back to top</a>)</p>